tuzmusic/QMGProzReviews/notes/checklist.md

 [ ] Move "Leave a Review" button next to "Reviews"
 [ ] Activity indicators on search, and submit review
 [ ] Show search results as overlay

+## Corrections

+[ ] Fix start actions

+- They currently take Customer/Review (etc) objects, but when working with the actual API, the start actions will need to have API-friendly payloads (or at least toApi(json)-friendly payloads).
+The success actions will indeed return class Objects.
+  - Actually, it may be okay since the saga actions can run these through the toApi function and come out with an API-friendly payload